woodsy88/guides-markdown/Ruby On Rails/Helpers/signed_in_not_signed_in_navigation_helper.md

 end
 ```

+> Make sure the file paths are correct for the desired partials

 The ```collapsible_links_partial_path```  - If a user is signed in, return a corresponding partial’s path.
 If a user is not signed in, return another partial’s path.